 Three reasons to visit Inverness:

-- The military history - visit nearby Culloden Battlefield, where Bonnie Prince Charlie's Jacobite army were massacred by government soldiers in 1746, before exploring Fort George (winter opening times TBC), the military stronghold built by King George II following the rebellion.
+- The military history - visit nearby Culloden Battlefield, where Bonnie Prince Charlie's Jacobite army was massacred by government soldiers in 1746, before exploring Fort George, the military stronghold built by King George II following the rebellion.

 - Quirky things to do - follow the River Ness walk, which crosses the river by hopping over three of the River Ness Islands, and browse a treasure trove of second hand books at Leakey's Bookshop.